 - Other widgets, such as Upcoming Events and My Communities, present content that cannot be configured by Site Admins and Super Admins.

-- Some widgets display dynamic content to the member.
+- Some widgets display dynamic content to your members.
 The content (e.g., blogs, events, followed content) automatically refreshes and updates based on member and community activity.

-- Some widgets display static content to the member.
+- Some widgets display static content to your members.
 The configured content (e.g., quick links) displays until it is changed by an Admin, but it is not affected by member or community activity.

 - The amount of content that displays is dependent on how many communities a member belongs to.
-As the member joins more communities, more content (events, blogs, communities) will display.
+As a member joins more communities, more content (events, blogs, communities) will display.